Types of insurance

 Life insurance

-A life insurance policy can provide money for dependants if you die.
-The CCPC has detailed information about life insurance.
+A life insurance policy can provide money for your dependants if you die.

 Complaints

-If you have any problems with an insurer, you should first take this up with the customer service department of the insurer (or your broker/agent if you are using one).
-The Central Bank of Ireland enforces the Consumer Protection Code for financial services providers (including insurers and intermediaries).
+If you have problems with an insurer, you should first take this up with the customer service department of the insurer (or your broker/agent if you are using one).
+The Central Bank of Ireland enforces the Consumer Protection Code for financial services providers (including insurers and brokers).
 The code sets out how they deal with their customers.

 If you cannot resolve your problem or if you are not satisfied with how your complaint is being handled, you can take your complaint to the Financial Services and Pensions Ombudsman.
 The Ombudsman is an independent, statutory body that can investigate your complaint.